 Crossing in soccer is a lot like taking a free kick, you want enough power to make it on goal but enough touch and skill to bend the ball around the wall or to get over the wall.
 With crossing, you're trying to place the soccer ball on a platter for the player to score.
 So all they have to do is get a foot or head on the ball and re-direct the ball into the goal.

 A lofted ball or chip has a time and a place, like if you're chipping the ball over the defense for a breakaway, but for most crosses it's much easier for the keeper to get to these balls and harder for a player to score if the ball is hit softly in the air.
 If the ball is whipped in at pace, all the player has to do is redirect the ball into the goal.
+All the forward has to do is get a touch on the ball to get it past the keeper.

 The majority of the time, when crossing the ball, you'll use the upper area of the inside of your foot to hit a cross.
 This way you can wrap your foot around the ball and bend the ball into your intended target.
 If the ball is coming into the player rather than going away it's much easier for them to score - the ball is coming into their path rather than away.